 Rachael writes, produces and records sync, library and top lines for various publishing companies, artists and labels.
 Her top lines are regularly used in dance/house tracks and feature on many compilation albums.
 As a session vocalist Rachael Hawnt has worked with Bonnie Tyler, Paul Young, Tony Hadley and Judge Jules and is regularly booked for her versatility and over four-octave range.

 As a vocal and performance coach Rachael draws on many different singing styles including Classical and speech level techniques.
 Having given tips to many artists including Russ Ballard, Pixie Lott, and Big Big Train.
 Rachael also gives workshops and advice to local singing groups on vocal maintenance, performance and album prep.

 Rachael studied performing arts at Southdowns College and has experience in presenting live and in a studio environment.
 Early work included presenting alongside Bradley Walsh at the 1966 world cup reunion event and with Jim Davidson on his Armed Forces tour.
-TV work includes [email protected], which streamed worldwide and was a weekly hour-long talk show where Rachael interviewed musical talent (including X factor finalists) discussing music and industry gossip.
+TV work includes Live@5, which streamed worldwide and was a weekly hour-long talk show where Rachael interviewed musical talent (including X factor finalists) discussing music and industry gossip.
 Rachael has also appeared on BBC 1’s That’s Life, Noel’s House Party, Michael Barrymore’s – My Kind of Music and BBC 1 Show All Together Now.